Jan200101/blog/posts/bootstrapping-executables.md

 }
 ```

-that button hooks a lambda function to its clicked event which causes it to replace our current process with a new one
+that button gets a lambda function hooked up to its clicked event giving us access to the name without having to store it ourselves

 ```cpp
 void MainWindow::replaceProcess(QString name)